The Salkantay Trek in its different versions that differ in the number of days always ends in Machu Picchu.

 - Geography is Mountainous and tropical.

-- The difficulty of trek Moderate – high.
+- The difficulty of trekking is Moderate – high.

 Acclimatization: The highest point on the trail is at 4,635 masl (15,200 ft), and to avoid problems with altitude sickness we recommend that you spend a minimum of 2 days in Cusco or the surrounding area before starting the trek.